 Modern double and triple glazing has done much to reduce issues with heat gain and loss though large glazed doors however door coverings are still an important consideration.
 Solutions like roller blinds, Roman shades or curtains do not completely seal around the frame of the doors therefore allowing heat to escape or enter.

-Finally, to minimize visual distractions between you and the view consider the locks, handles and hinges, and the framing components that make up the doors.
+Finally, to minimise visual distractions between you and the view consider the locks, handles and hinges, and the framing components that make up the doors.
 Also, if you're regularly opening and closing them you'll want a system that's durable and easy to operate.

 Considering these requirements before you begin to build or renovate allows you to look at products which integrate these options within the door so you can enjoy the space for years to come.